TakahikoKawasaki/nv-websocket-client/README.md

-Before starting a WebSocket [opening handshake] (http://tools.ietf.org/html/rfc6455#section-4) with the server, you can configure the web socket instance by using the following methods.
+Before starting a WebSocket [opening handshake] (http://tools.ietf.org/html/rfc6455#section-4) with the server, you can configure the WebSocket instance by using the following methods.

 | METHOD              | DESCRIPTION                                             |
 |---------------------|---------------------------------------------------------|